throwarray/video-dui/README.md

 ## Configuration

 ```
-PORT=3000 # The port the HTTP server should listen on (open this port)
+PORT=3000 # The port the HTTP and WebSocket server should listen on (open this port)
 RTMP_ENABLED=1 # Whether the RTMP server should be enabled (optional*)
 RTMP_PORT=1935 # The port the RTMP server should listen on (open this port*)
 RTMP_SECRET=secret # A secret required to publish videos to the RTMP server